Iain-S/HiFiDrawJS/README.md

 I'm sure this system could be improved upon, but it works fine for me.

 ## Coding style
 I have come to love Python's PEP8.
 I dislike the lack of a widely used JavaScript standard.
-I try to be consistent but often fail when it comes to naming conventions.
+I try to be consistent with naming conventions but don't always succeed.
 I use the Notepad++ JSLint plugin when working on Windows.
 When working on Linux, I let PyCharm correct my JavaScript and Python.
 I check html using [this w3 validator](https://validator.w3.org/nu/#textarea).

 ## Versioning
 Use [SemVer](http://semver.org/) for versioning.